mmedia-azure-dev-templates/backend-webapi-dot7-template/README.md

 ## DEVELOPMENT
 ``docker compose --env-file .env.development -f docker-compose.yml   up --build --remove-orphans -d``
 ## PRODUCTION
-``docker compose --env-file .env.production -f docker-compose.yml -f docker-compose.override.yml up jiban-api --build --remove-orphans -d``
+``docker compose --env-file .env.production up  jiban-api-production --build --remove-orphans -d``
 1. Run ``docker-compose --env-file .env -f docker-compose.yml -f docker-compose.override.yml  up --build -d`` in the root directory, or, in visual studio, set the docker-compose project as startup and run.
 This should start the application and DB.
  - 1. For docker-compose, you should run this command on the root folder: ``dotnet dev-certs https -ep https/aspnetapp.pfx -p yourpassword``